Skip to content

 2. Install the AxelarJs SDK

 The AxelarJS SDK is an npm dependency that helps to make requests to the Axelar network.
 The SDK is essentially a wrapper around various API endpoints.
 One of the endpoints allows you to generate a deposit address.
-Alternately, you can create a deposit address using the CLI instead of the SDK.
+Alternatively, you can create a deposit address using the CLI instead of the SDK.

 npm i @axelar-network/axelarjs-sdk